Using PlateMaker through DOS¶

 The examples here assume a clean working directory, which needs to be set

-parameter in the PLATEMAKER
+by the data_dir parameter in the PLATEMAKER role definition in the

-file, found in $PLATEMAKER_DIR/etc
+example platemaker.ini file, found in $PLATEMAKER_DIR/etc.

 Make sure the parent directory exists: